BlackstoneEngineering/mbed-cli-osx-installer/README.md

 # How to Build
 1) Update all dependencies in repo (GCC, Python Eggs, ...etc)
-	- For compiler updates, unzip the folder into the gcc folder, then modify the setup.py and run-mbed-cli.sh files config section to trace the new path
+	- For compiler updates, unzip the folder into the gcc folder, then modify the setup.py and run-mbed-cli.sh files config section to trace the new path (version is in path name)
 	- for adding new tools like mbedls and mbed-cli that should have user available calls from the command like `$mbed` you should add them to the `bin` folder.
 Make sure to modify the shebang to be similar to existing aliases in the bin folder.
+	- for any additional python modules to install add them to 	`./CreateInstaller.sh`
+2) Up the Version in `./CreateInstaller.sh`
-2) Run the command `sudo sh ./CreateInstaller.sh`
+3) Run the command `sudo sh ./CreateInstaller.sh`
-3) The app is now in `dist/MBED_CLI.app`
+4) The app is now in `dist/MBED_CLI.app` and the DMG is in `./MBED_CLI_Vx.y.z.dmg`

 --------